-Here are some of the top Orlando schools offering training, including Certstaffix Training (68 courses), ONLC Training Centers (62 courses), and General Assembly (44 courses).
+Here are some of the top Orlando schools offering training, including Certstaffix Training (68 courses), General Assembly (46 courses), and New Horizons (38 courses).

 General Assembly provides a variety of bootcamps and workshops in digital marketing, user experience design, and immersive courses in software engineering and data science.
 Students have a choice between part-time, full-time, or online classes, committed to finding you the most flexible fit for your busy schedule.